rfourquet/BitIntegers.jl/README.md

 There are another couple of outstanding issues:

-1) the intrinsics for division operations used to make LLVM fail for widths greater than 128 bits, so they are here implemented via conversion to `BigInt` first, which makes them quite slow;
+1) prior to Julia version 1.11: the intrinsics for division operations used to make LLVM fail for widths greater than 128 bits, so they are here implemented via conversion to `BigInt` first, which makes them quite slow;
 it got slightly better in recent julia (nightly pre-1.10), where it prints `JIT session error: Symbols not found: [ __divei4 ]` but at least doesn't abort.